-The Australian and New Zealand Environment and Conservation Council (ANZECC) 2021 water quality guidelines include default trigger values for glyphosate in freshwater.
+- 57. The Australian and New Zealand Environment and Conservation Council (ANZECC) 2021 water quality guidelines include default trigger values for glyphosate in freshwater.
 The 99%, 95%, 90% and 80% species protection levels are 0.18 g/m3, 0.32 g/m3, 0.46 g/m3 and 0.76 g/m3, respectively.
 The currently consented maximum value downstream of spraying is ~50% of the 99% trigger level and is ~1/3rd of the 95% trigger level and so would appear suitably conservative.
-However, the ANZECC (2000) documents note that toxicity varies greatly between formulations suggesting that the trigger values for glyphosate should be divided by 40 if the common roundup formulation is used.
-Ideally, formulation specific trigger values would be available from the NZ EPA or ANZECC (2021) to inform monitoring.
-However, in the absence of product specific guidance from the NZ EPA or general literature a conservative approach should be taken.
+However, the ANZECC (2000) documents note that toxicity varies greatly between formulations suggesting that the trigger values for glyphosate should be divided by 40 if the common roundup formulation is used. - 58.
+Ideally, formulation specific trigger values would be available from the NZ-EPA or ANZECC (2021) to inform monitoring.
+However, in the absence of product specific guidance from the NZ-EPA or general literature a conservative approach should be taken.
 Therein, I would recommend that the current consent trigger values are retained, but that consideration be given to additional sampling of the stream bed sediments that are the ultimate receiving environment of glyphosate and its break down products.
-Although surveys to date suggest that glyphosate and AMPA are common in stream bed sediments additional data on the specific role of waterway maintenance as opposed to other sources will inform future consenting processes.

-In addition, the use of sprays over large, swift rivers such as the Waitaki, Waimakariri and Rakaia is unlikely to produce any discernible impact on aquatic communities given the massive degrees of dilution unless significant quantities of chemical are discharged directly to water.
-Accordingly, I would recommend that water quality sampling focus on small rivers, streams and drainage networks rather than use in large braided rivers.
+Although surveys to date suggest that glyphosate and AMPA are common in stream bed sediments additional data on the specific role of waterway maintenance as opposed to other sources will inform future consenting processes. - 59.
+In addition, the use of sprays over large, swift rivers such as the Waitaki, Waimakariri and Rakaia is unlikely to produce any discernible impact on aquatic communities in the main stem of the river given the massive degrees of dilution.
+Accordingly, I would recommend that water quality sampling focus on small rivers, streams and drainage networks rather than the mai stems of large braided rivers.
+Small lateral habitats adjacent to, but part of, the braided rivers should be considered for monitoring. - 60.
 Triclopyr ester-based herbicides should not be used over or near water due to their toxicity to aquatic life.
-Accordingly, any detection of triclopyr ester-based formulations (above the detection limit) in water associated with this consent would indicate an inappropriate use of the chemical.
+Accordingly, any detection of triclopyr ester-based formulations (above the detection limit) in water associated with this consent would indicate an inappropriate use of the chemical. - 61.
 There are no aquatic life trigger values for Triclopyr formulations in the ANZECC guidelines.
 There is an ANZECC recreational bathing trigger of 0.02 g/m3 that is double the current consented value.
 The current consented value would appear to include a degree of conservatism if it is deemed that the use of triclopyr amine-based formulations around water is unavoidable.